JasonLovesDoggo/abacus/docs/ROUTES.md

 # /hit/{namespace}/{key}

+note: /hit/{namespace}/{key} is the same as /hit/{namespace}/{key}/

+Start with any combination of uppercase letters, lowercase letters, digits, underscores, hyphens, or periods.
+Are between 3 and 64 characters long.
+End after meeting the specified length and character requirements.

 #### Function:
 This route is used to increment and fetch the value of a key in a namespace.